-National revaluations take place every five years throughout Scotland, Wales and England although the revaluation scheduled for 2015 was postponed to 2017.
-The 2010 revaluation rateable value was determined by the Assessor (who is independent of both local and central government) and is an estimate of the annual rent which the property would have commanded on the open market as at 1 April 2008.
-The purpose of the national revaluations is to update rateable values to more up-to-date rental levels.
+The 2017 revaluation rateable value was determined by the Assessor (who is independent of both local and central government) and is an estimate of the annual rent which the property would command on the open market as at 1 April 2015.
+The purpose of the national five yearly revaluations is to update rateable values to more up-to-date rental levels.
 This creates a closer link between property values and the rateable values that are used to determine the amount of rates payable.

 The valuation notice that is issued by the Assessor provides details of the property, ownership and occupation information and the rateable value.
 Notes that accompany the notice provide details of steps that can be taken if you want to challenge the rateable value.

 Occasionally ratepayers mistake the valuation notice for a demand for payment of rates.
 The Assessor is not involved in the levy and collection of rates.
 To determine the rates payable, the rateable value is normally multiplied by the rate poundage and may also be subject to relevant reliefs.
-The national rate poundage is set by the Scottish Government and details of the rate poundage and reliefs are available on the Scottish Government website (link below).
-The actual levy and collection of rates is carried out by the local councils; Aberdeen City Council, Aberdeenshire Council and Moray Council.
+The national rate poundage is set by the Scottish Government and details of the rate poundage and reliefs can be found on the Scottish Government Website.
+The actual levy and collection of rates is carried out by the local councils; Aberdeen City Council, Aberdeenshire Council and Moray Council

 Apart from updating rateable values at revaluations, the Assessor also amends values of existing properties that are altered, extended or subject to other material change of circumstances, and values new properties that are built.
 In these cases, the rateable values are still based on the levels of value that prevailed at 1 April 2022.
 This date is known as the Tone Date for the 2023 Valuation Roll.